dnlbaldwin/React-Leaflet-GARS-Graticule/README.md

-# React Leaflet MGRS Graticule
+# React Leaflet GARS Graticule

 This graticule displays Global Area Reference System (GARS) cells on a Leaflet map.
 See this [website](https://earth-info.nga.mil/GandG/coordsys/grids/gars.html) for more details about what GARS is.